Conflicts, Assortative Matching, and the Evolution of Signaling Norms: The Model and Analysis

 In the equations above, $I_{t \geq T}$ is an indicator that the groups are engaging in inter-group conflicts and the max argument simply ensures that the populations would not reach a negative number.
 Note that we specify that conflicts take place before reproduction in each period in this model.
 It is clear that when applying this model, the time between each discrete period would simply be the amount of time it takes for a generation to reproduce.
 While conflicts may run at a different time scale, we can force conflicts into the reproduction time scale by adjusting the value of $\beta$.

 Figure \ref{fig:Fight} provides three examples of outcomes when conflicts occur in our model.
 In the top graph, the non-signaling population enters the periods of conflicts with a population advantage.
 Because they do not need to pay the cost of signaling, the fact that they have a population advantage indicates that they also have a superior reproductive rate.
 As a result, the non-signaling population always wins.
 In the second graph, the signaling population enters the conflicts with a population advantage.
-At this point the signaling population doesn't necessarily have a higher reproductive rate, however, if the conflicts are fierce enough ($\beta$ is sufficiently large), the signaling population will be able to eliminate the non-signaling population before the non-signaling population can catch up with their superior long run reproductive rate.
+At this point the signaling population doesn't necessarily have a higher reproductive rate, however, if weapon used in conflicts is sufficiently efficient ($\beta$ is sufficiently large), the signaling population will be able to eliminate the non-signaling population before the non-signaling population can catch up with their superior long run reproductive rate.
 The third graph is a special case.
 Although the signaling population enters the conflicts with a slightly larger population, because $\beta$ is sufficiently small, the non-signaling population is able to overcome the signaling population during the conflicts.